ghaerr/microwindows/Readme.md

 Open Source and licenced under the the Mozilla Public License.
 The main GUI toolkit that can be used with Microwindows is FLTK.

+This is an overview of the system:

 <img src="https://user-images.githubusercontent.com/10487642/40860798-38ddb54a-65d6-11e8-8ab8-9c1f1f329f47.png" width="90%"></img>

+The supported platforms are listed at the bottom on the left side.
+Next to that there are the available screen drivers, mouse drivers and keyboard drivers.
+The Nano-X / Microwindows engine is the core code which calls the various drivers and provides a platform for the two available APIs.
+These are the Nano-X API and the MWin API which can be used to write applications.
+To provide close X11 compatibility there are the NX11 and PX11 libraries which are based on the Nano-X API.
+Based on these compatibility libraries which provide a limited X11 compatibility, X11 applications can be used.
+The FLTK GUI toolkit will run based on NX11 or PX11.

 ## Areas where Microwindows can be used are: